TeddyDD/kakoune-pixilang/README.md

 ## Installation

-Only lastest stable version of Kakoune is supported.
+Only last stable version of Kakoune is supported.

 ### Using [plug.kak]